 (2) Add most of the water and stir together with a knife until it just comes together to form a soft but not sticky dough, adding more water if necessary.

 (3) Roll out the dough thinly on a floured surface to a rectangle about 20cm by 60cm or just a bit smaller: the dimensions are not essential – just long and thin.
 Bring the bottom third up to the middle and the remaining top third over this.
-Cover with cling film and chill for about 20 minutes.
+Cover with cling film and pop in the freezer for 20 minutes.

-(4) Give the dough a quarter turn and repeat the rolling and folding two more times, putting the dough in the freezer for 20 minutes and rotating before each rolling out.
+(4) Rotate the dough 90 degrees and repeat the rolling and folding two more times, putting the dough in the freezer for 20 minutes and rotating before each rolling out.
 Chill for a couple of hours, ideally overnight, before using.
 NB: you can freeze the dough at this stage.

 (6) Shape as in the pictures below, using the chocolate and small pieces of stem ginger, rolling up fairly tightly as you go.
 Place on large baking trays lined with at least two sheets of greaseproof, with the seam underneath and lightly press down to keep each in place: this ensures they do not unfurl while they rise or bake.

 (7) Place the baking trays inside a large bag: a bin liner is ideal!
 Make sure you have a gap between the plastic and the dough: placing a cup or tin inside will help.
 Prove at room temperature until almost doubled in size: you don’t want if to be too warm or the butter might melt.
 Towards the end of the rise preheat the oven to 200C(fan).